-KARPAGAM ACADEMY OF HIGHER EDUCATION, COIMBATORE Class: III - B.C.om (BPS) Course Name: M Ianagerial Economics Course Code:16BPU604A Unit IV Semester: VI Year: 2016-19 Batch Harrison mana in analas man laad to on increase in mus des stimites of mode us If this harmons than the AC survey
+Class: III - B.C.om (BPS) Course Name: N Course Name: Managerial Economics Course Code:17BPU604A Unit IV Semester: VI Year: 2017-2020 Batch

 However, wage increase may lead to an increase in productivity of workers.
 If this happens, then the AS curve will shift to the right- ward not leftward-direction.
 We assume here that productivity does not change in spite of an increase in wages.